kangshugang/SBLS/README.md

   - **multiple alternative solutions**
   - **the solutions are measurable and comparable**

 First, if the problem has only a single unique solution, there is no other choice.
-There will not be any need to make decisions.
+There will be no need to make decisions.
 This problem is not a decision making problem.

 Second, if the soltuions are not measurable and comparable, we have no way to tell whether a solution is better or worse than another solution.
 Then, the computer cannot help much on such problems.
 Therefore such problems are out of the scope of this project.